-All employees in the United States not covered by a collective bargaining agreement are automatically enrolled in the Company's 401(k) retirement savings plan, a tax-qualified plan, at a pre-tax contribution rate of 3%.
+All employees in the United States not covered by a collective bargaining agreement are automatically enrolled in the Company's 401(k) retirement savings plan ("401(k) Plan"), a tax-qualified plan, at a pre-tax contribution rate of 3%.
 Employees may opt out of the plan or may elect to change their contribution in increments of 1% of pre-tax salary.
 Historically, the Company has contributed a matching amount of 100% of the participating employees' first 3% of eligible salary.
 In April of 2009, the Company suspended the matching contribution at the Board's discretion.
-In October of 2010, the Company reinstated an incremental matching contribution of 1% at the Board's discretion and will continue to evaluate future increases in matching.
+In October of 2010 and in August of 2011, the Company reinstated incremental matching contributions of 1%, respectively, at the Board's discretion.
 Company contributions vest at the rate of 20% per year with 100% vesting attained at 5 years of service.
+In December of 2011 the Board approved an amendment to the Company's 401(k) Plan pursuant to which, effective on January 1, 2012, the Company will contribute a matching amount of 50% of each participating employee's first 6% of eligible salary.

-Stock options and restricted stock awards granted in 2010 and 2009 were awarded under the 2004 Sypris Equity Plan ("2004 Plan"), are subject to accelerated vesting upon any change of control of the Company, pursuant to the terms of the 2004 Plan.
-The respective values of the unvested stock options and the unvested shares of restricted stock which would have become vested for the named executive officers in the event of a change in control, calculated as of December 31, 2010, would have been as follows: \$1,213,645 for Mr. Gill, \$522,125 for Mr. Lutes and \$506,575 for Mr. Walsh.
-For stock options, these valuations reflect (i) the number of each such individual's unvested stock options on December 31, 2010, multiplied by (ii) the amount, if any, by which the Company's stock price on, December 31, 2010, which was the last trading day of 2010, exceeded the strike price of such options.
-For restricted stock, these valuations reflect (i) the number of each such individual's unvested shares of restricted stock on December 31, 2010, multiplied by (ii) the Company's stock price on December 31, 2010.
+Stock options and restricted stock awards granted in 2011 and 2010 were awarded under the 2010 Sypris Omnibus Plan and the 2004 Sypris Equity Plan ("Plans"), are subject to accelerated vesting upon any change in control of the Company, pursuant to the terms of the Plans.
+The respective values of the unvested stock options and the unvested shares of restricted stock which would have become vested for the named executive officers in the event of a change in control, calculated as of December 30, 2011, would have been as follows: \$1,071,121 for Mr. Gill, \$448,840 for Mr. Lutes and \$470,792 for Mr. Walsh.
+For stock options, these valuations reflect (i) the number of each such individual's unvested stock options on December 31, 2011, multiplied by (ii) the amount, if any, by which the Company's stock price on, December 30, 2011, which was the last trading day of 2011, exceeded the strike price of such options.
+For restricted stock, these valuations reflect (i) the number of each such individual's unvested shares of restricted stock on December 31, 2011, multiplied by (ii) the Company's stock price on December 30, 2011.